tansey/pycfr/README.md

 Tests
 -----
 Tests for the game tree code are implemented in the `tests` directory.
+WARNING: Tests using Leduc poker are slow due to the size of the game.

 - test_gametree.py - Tests the game tree functionality against a leduc-like game and verifies some branches are built as expected.